-Goal Policy Goal 4.1 continued Policy 4.1.2: Compact Urban areas include the following land as identified on the Future Land Use Map: Existing walkable neighborhoods, identified as land in the G-1 "Downtown" and G-2 "Traditional Neighborhood" sectors.
-Planned walkable communities, identified as land in the 0-7 "Urban Expansion" sector.
-Future redeveloped and infill neighborhoods, identified with these overlays: "Local Transfer Centers," "RTS Stops," and "Future Compact Neighborhoods."
+Goal Policy Goal 4.1 continued Policy 4.1.2: Compact Urban areas include the following land as identified on the Future Land Use Map: • Existing walkable neighborhoods, identified as land in the G-1 "Downtown" and G-2 "Traditional Neighborhood" sectors. • Planned walkable communities, identified as land in the 0-7 "Urban Expansion" sector. • Future redeveloped and infill neighborhoods, identified with these overlays: "Local Transfer Centers," "RTS Stops," and "Future Compact Neighborhoods."
 Policy 4.1.5: In Compact Urban areas, multimodal transportation design will become the norm to enhance neighborhood character, safety, and walkability.
 Character and function will be more important than capacity, and the street network will be sized to yield smaller blocks with greater "people moving" capacity.
-Policy 4.1.7: The City of El Paso maintains a design manual in Title 19 of its subdivi- sion regulations entitled Design Standards for Construction.
+Policy 4.1.7: The City of El Paso maintains a design manual in Title 19 of its subdivision regulations entitled Design Standards for Construction.
 That manual should be updated to add appropriate cross-sections for thoroughfares in Compact Urban areas.
-In the interim, thoroughfares in Compact Urban areas should be designed using the following standards: Design Parameters for Walkable Urban Thoroughfares, which are contained in the ITE Recommended Practice, Designing Walkable Urban Thoroughfares: A Context Sensitive Approach, using design parameters for the C-3, C-4, C-5, and C-6 context zones.
-Thoroughfare Assemblies, which are in the SmartCode, Title 21 of the City's land development regulations.
-Goal 4.2: El Paso's thor- Policy 4.2.1: Street design standards should provide safe, accessible, and meanoughfares will form a ingful travel choices-driving, walking, bicycling, and public transit.
-Separate policies well-connected network for bicycling and public transit are provided under Goals 4.8, 4.9, and 4.11. of complete streets that Policy 4.2.2: The City will strengthen its standards for connectivity of local streets by support driving, walking, amending Title 19 as described under Goal 2.3 of the Urban Design Element. bicycling, and public transit.
+In the interim, thoroughfares in Compact Urban areas should be designed using the following standards: • Design Parameters for Walkable Urban Thoroughfares, which are contained in the ITE Recommended Practice, Designing Walkable Urban Thoroughfares: A Context Sensitive Approach, using design parameters for the C-3, C-4, C-5, and C-6 context zones. • Thoroughfare Assemblies, which are in the SmartCode, Title 21 of the City's land development regulations.
+Goal 4.2: El Paso's thor- oughfares will form a Policy 4.2.1: Street design standards should provide safe, accessible, and meaningful travel choices-driving, walking, bicycling, and public transit.
+Separate policies well-connected network for bicycling and public transit are provided under Goals 4.8, 4.9, and 4.11. of complete streets that support driving, walking, Policy 4.2.2: The City will strengthen its standards for connectivity of local streets by amending Title 19 as described under Goal 2.3 of the Urban Design Element. bicycling, and public transit.
 Policy 4.2.3: Where optimal street connectivity cannot be or has not been provided, non-motorized connections should be added to reduce walking and bicycling trip lengths.
-Policy 4.2.4: In Compact Urban areas, walkability will be prioritized with wide side- walks, shade, alleys, and streetfacing access to adjacent land uses.
-Widen sidewarks where appropriate and reasible.
-Plant regularly spaced drought-tolerant trees along streets Provide streetlights that improve safety for drivers, bicyclists, and pedestrians while maintaining a dark sky.
+Policy 4.2.4: In Compact Urban areas, walkability will be prioritized with wide sidewalks, shade, alleys, and streetfacing access to adjacent land uses.
+Widen sidewalks where appropriate and feasible.
+Plant regularly spaced drought-tolerant trees along streets.
+Provide streetlights that improve safety for drivers, bicyclists, and pedestrians while maintaining a dark sky.
 Curb and gutter construction should be used to prevent flooding on streets and sidewalks where appropriate.
-Alleys should be included in most blocks so that buildings may be serviced from the rear, driveways and curb cuts can be minimized, and parking can be consoli- dated at mid-block locations.
-Provide safe and convenient crosswalks at intersections, and at mid-block cross- ings where feasible and needed.
+Curb radii should be small to discourage drivers from turning corners quickly.
+Alleys should be included in most blocks so that buildings may be serviced from the rear, driveways and curb cuts can be minimized, and parking can be consolidated at mid-block locations.
+Provide safe and convenient crosswalks at intersections, and at mid-block crossings where feasible and needed.